 6. If you want to manipulate, filter or graph this data, Excel output would be more useful.
+Excel output will generate a ".xlsx" file.
 Excel output looks like this in Excel:

-Chapter 107.
+Chapter 110.
 Cloning Shared Templates

 This chapter describes how to make local copies of shared templates for routine reports or as a starting point for customization.
 When creating a new template it is a good idea to review the shared templates first: even if the exact template you need does not exist it is often faster to modify an existing template than to build a brand new one.
 A Local System Administrator account is required to clone templates from the Shared Folders section and save them to My Folders.